A Step-By-Step Guide to Running an NPS Survey on Your Website

 Bill Macaitis, the CMO of the workplace chat app Slack said that his company uses NPS as a way to promote customer referrals.

 “It’s a great gold bar,” Macaitis said.
-“We’re not satisfied if someone signs up and starts using Slack.
-We’re not satisfied if they become a customer.
+“We’re not satisfied if someone signs up and starts using Slack or if they become a customer.
 We’re not even satisfied if they renew.
 Our bar is ‘Are they going to recommend us?’
 And that’s a much higher bar.”

 Asking the Right NPS Question